 Most people have a larger amount of peach fuzz in those areas.
 Powder clings to those areas and creates a muddy, uneven look.
 I usually either avoid those areas altogether or just make sure to go extra light in those areas.

-Too much shimmer
+Too much shimmer and glitter

 Shimmer can be tricky, and if there is too much in your bronzer, it can emphasize blemishes and fine lines.
 Shimmer can always dilute the pigment in the bronzer so you will go through product a lot faster as well.
 Not cool.
 Try one with just a touch of shimmer or none at all.